Dirac series of $E_{7(-5)}$: Introduction

-The main result of \cite{HP} establishes Dirac cohomology as an invariant of $\pi$.
+The above theorem establishes Dirac cohomology as an invariant of $\pi$.
 And a natural problem relevant to the study of the unitary dual is: Can we classify all the irreducible unitary representations of $G$ with non-zero Dirac cohomology?
 Let us denote this set by $\widehat{G}^d$, and call it the \emph{Dirac series} of $G$ (after J.-S. Huang).
 It is worth noting that when $\pi$ is unitary, $\ker D \cap {\rm Im}\, D=\{0\}$ and \eqref{Dirac-cohomology} simplifies as $H_D(\pi)=\ker D^2$.
-Moreover, it is exactly the members of $\widehat{G}$ such that \eqref{Dirac-inequality} becomes equality that consist of the Dirac series.
+Moreover, it is exactly the members of $\widehat{G}$ such that the Dirac inequality, which will be recalled in \eqref{Dirac-inequality}, becomes equality that consist of the Dirac series.
 Therefore, $\widehat{G}^d$ cuts out the extreme members of $\widehat{G}$ in the sense of Dirac inequality, and we expect the Dirac series to be interesting.
 For instance it contains the discrete series, $A_{\frq}(\lambda)$ modules in the good range.
 Moreover, Example 6.3 of \cite{DDY} suggests that Dirac series go beyond elliptic representations.
 Note that the latter have applications in endoscopy.
 In view of the research announcement by Barbasch and Pand\v zi\'c \cite{BP19}, Dirac series should have application in the theory of automorphic forms as well.

-Recently, there has been progresses on the classification of Dirac series.
+Recently, there has been progress on the classification of Dirac series.
 See \cite{BDW, DW20p}.
 The current paper is a continuation of this task on exceptional Lie groups.
-The group that we concern here is $E_{7(-5)}$, by which we actually mean the connected simple real exceptional Lie group \texttt{E7\_q} in \texttt{atlas}.
+Here we study the group $E_{7(-5)}$, by which we actually mean the connected simple real exceptional Lie group \texttt{E7\_q} in \texttt{atlas}.
 Its basic structure will be reviewed in Section \ref{sec-EVI-structure}.
 Here \texttt{atlas} \cite{At} is a software which can now compute many questions pertaining to $(\frg, K)$ modules.
 In particular, it detects whether $\pi$ is unitarizable or not based on the algorithm in \cite{ALTV}.
 We will give a brief account of it in Section \ref{sec-atlas}.